SmarterApp/RDW_Documentation/docs/API.md

 * Host: import service
 * URL: `/exams/imports/resubmit`
 * Method: `POST`
-* URL Params: query params can be used to restrict which exams to include; typically the status
+* URL Params: query params can be used to restrict which exam imports to include; typically the status
-  * `status=<status>` where status may be `UNKNOWN_SCHOOL`, `UNKNOWN_ASMT`, `ACCEPTED`
+  * `status=<status>` where status may be the import status name, e.g. `BAD_DATA`, or numeric id, e.g. `-3` (query the `import_status` table for allowed values).
   * `after=<interval>` where interval is like `-PT1H`
+  * `before=<interval>` where interval is like `-PT1H`
   * `creator=<creator>`
   * `batch=<batchtag>`
+  * `limit=<N>` where N is a count.
+If there are a lot of imports to resubmit, use a limit to run them in manageable chunks, e.g. `limit=100`.
 * Headers:
   * `Authorization: Bearer {access_token}`
 * Success Response:
   * Code: 200
   * Content: number of exams found and resubmitted.
-Note that a single call is limited to 100.
-If the return value is 100, it is likely there are more exams matching the query and additional resubmit calls should be made.
+If the return value is the same as the `limit` param, it is likely there are more exams matching the query and additional resubmit calls should be made.
     ```text
     7
     ```